Kingsford-Group/scallop/README.md

 ## Install Clp (optional since v0.10.4)
 *NOTE:* Clp will be used to solve the linear programming instances created when decomposing unsplitable vertices.
-An alternative algorithm is provided in Scallop.
+An alternative algorithm is provided in Scallop from version v0.10.4~(and hence since then the installation of Clp becomes optional).
 Our testing shows that these two algorithms give very similar results.

 If Clp has not been installed in your system,